Reporter: Mana Hafez

-Amman, Jordan, (7iber.com) – When Jordan’s Criminal Court exonerated Zakaria from the charge of killing his sister – who was later found to be alive – he was not thrilled.
+When Jordan’s Criminal Court exonerated Zakaria of killing his sister, who was later found to be alive, he was not thrilled.

-As soon as the father arrived at the police station to collect his daughter, he was arrested.
-Days later, the father was released and Zakaria was arrested and jailed by the homicide investigation section at the city of Jerash and charged with the murder of his sister.
-After ten days in custody, he faced the public prosecutor, said his lawyer, Rami Al Hamawi.
+Zakaria, then 27, recalled how a police station in the city of Russeifa called and told their father that they found his missing sister.
+They did not tell him that she was found murdered.
+As soon as the father arrived at the station to collect his daughter, he was arrested.
+He was released days later but Zakaria was then jailed in Jerash and charged with his sister’s murder.
+After 10 days in custody, he faced the public prosecutor, said his lawyer, Rami Al Hamawi.

-The case of Zakaria is not different from cases of other people who were subjected to arrest and later faced unsubstantial charges before being acquitted.
-Those people remain outside the justice parameter because Jordanian laws do not include financial and moral compensation provisions for time falsely spent in jail.
+Zakaria’s case, subjected to arrest and later facing unsubstantial charges before being acquitted. is not unique.
+Jordanian laws do not include financial and moral compensation for false imprisonment either.

-Zakaria knocked on the doors of officials and of the National Center for Human Rights (NCHR) but to no avail.
-“Though I was acquitted, and in spite of my family’s joy, people did not stop accusing me as they continue to believe that there is no smoke without fire”.
-Zakaria said his dilemma turned into a personal complex and delayed his ambition to get married until he found the right girl.
+Zakaria knocked on the doors of officials and of the National Center for Human Rights to no avail.
+“Though I was acquitted, and in spite of my family’s joy, people did not stop accusing me as they continue to believe that there is no smoke without fire.”
+Zakaria said he developed a complex over the situation and he has put off getting married.